-Are Donations to a Political Campaign Tax Deductible?
+Are Political Contributions Tax Deductible?

-1) Typically, deductible charitable contributions are those made to organizations that are tax-exempt under §501(c)(3) of the Internal Revenue Code.
+Typically, deductible charitable contributions are those made to organizations that are tax-exempt under §501(c)(3) of the Internal Revenue Code.
 This type of organization is specifically barred from attempting to influence legislation, or participating in any political campaign.
 Because of this, a political campaign or party will never fall under §501(c)(3).
 Therefore, political contributions cannot be treated as tax deductible charitable contributions.

 Are Political Contributions Tax Deductible for a Business?